 About HRP Consulting

-HRP Consulting Group (HRP) in the business of research ethics and compliance for over 10 years.
+HRP Consulting Group (HRP) has been in the business of research ethics and compliance for over 10 years.

-Over 150 combined years of hands-on experience as HRPP, IRB and Research Compliance professionals, federal regulators and AAHRPP representatives, we use our experience to provide expert support to research professionals throughout the world.
+With over 100 combined years of hands-on experience as HRPP, IRB and Research Compliance professionals as well as former AAHRPP Council Members and Site Visitors, we use our experience to provide expert support to research professionals throughout the world.
 In addition to our in-house expertise, HRP has developed a network of highly experienced associates who can be called upon when assisting clients.

 Relationships are the core of our business.
-We take a personalized hands on approach to develop customized solutions to the challenges you face.
+Our internationally recognized experts take a personalized hands on approach to develop customized solutions to the challenges you face.
 HRP prides itself on being there for you as an ongoing source of support.

 As Senior Vice President of HRP Consulting Group, Ms. Savini has over 25 years’ experience in human research protections, in both the biomedical and social and behavioral fields.